Jumbo CDs: Compare Pros and Cons Before Locking in Your Money

 Instead, they’re intended for other banks or large investors.

-They can be useful as temporary stores of cash that pay a higher rate of interest than other options or serve as collateral for businesses who are applying for loans.
+They can be useful as temporary stores of cash that pay a higher rate of interest than other options or serve as collateral for businesses that are applying for loans.

 Differences Between Jumbo CDs and Regular CDs